NaimAyat/UCLA_CS181/Discussion3.md

   * unambiguous deterministic grammar?
 Yes.
 One parse tree, one choice.
   * unambiguous nondeterministic grammar?
 Yes.
 One parse tree, two choices; one doesn't work.
 * Can you have an:
-  * ambiguous deterministic language? ?
+  * ambiguous deterministic language?
+No. There is a DPDA, meaning there must be an unambiguous grammar.
-  * ambiguous nondeterministic language? ?.
+  * ambiguous nondeterministic language?
+Yes.
+There is no DPDA, meaning there can be an ambiguous grammar.
-  * unambiguous deterministic language? ?
+  * unambiguous deterministic language?
+Yes.
+There is a DPDA, meaning there must be an unambiguous grammar.
-  * unambiguous nondeterministic language? ?
+  * unambiguous nondeterministic language?
+Yes.
 * If you have an inherently ambiguous language, it must have an ambiguous grammar
 * Ambiguity: # of parse trees you can have; Determinism: number of choices you have